mostmojo/log/log.md

 • Used `grid-template-columns: min-content 1fr;` on child grid to create cols based on content and adapt.
 Remember: `fill` property is used to define colors on `svg` icons.

-• Made `%heading` placeholder selector for typography - headings and `@extend` into relevant headings throughout project.
+• Made `%heading` placeholder selector for typography and `@extend` into relevant headings throughout project.

 **Link(s) to work**